celo-org/celo-monorepo/packages/docs/celo-codebase/protocol/plumo.md

 Next you'll download the `contribute` binary and begin contributing to the Plumo setup.

-TODO: Need to explain how cLabs will coordinate the ceremony
+cLabs is running the coordinator server, which has a list of approved participant addresses.
+Additionally, cLabs is running a few verifiers that verify contributions on-demand, allowing the setup to make progress.

-* After receiving confirmation from cLabs, download the `contribute` binary from [here](https://github.com/celo-org/snark-setup-operator/releases/tag/v1.0.0-benchmarking.4).
+* After receiving confirmation from cLabs, download the `contribute` binary from [here]https://github.com/celo-org/snark-setup-operator/releases/tag/v1.0.0-rc.1).
 * Run it in the same directory as the `plumo.keys` file as follows:
-    * Windows users:`contribute-windows --coordinator-url http://104.211.22.181`
+    * Windows users:`contribute-windows --coordinator-url https://plumo-phase1.azurefd.net`
-    * macOS users:`./contribute-macos --coordinator-url http://104.211.22.181`
+    * macOS users:`./contribute-macos --coordinator-url https://plumo-phase1.azurefd.net`
-    * Linux users:`./contribute-linux --coordinator-url http://104.211.22.181`
+    * Linux users:`./contribute-linux --coordinator-url https://plumo-phase1.azurefd.net`
 * You will be asked for your passphrase - enter the same one from earlier.
     * Follow the same process from earlier when prompted for additional entropy.
 * Wait until you see 0/256 on the progress bar.
 This means that your contribution has started, and you are succesfully running the contributor binary.